BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/en/docs/tutorials/distribution/index.md

 3. Connect your device to your PC via USB, enable File transfer and then go to the following path on the device:
 *"\Android\data\com.myCompanyName.myProductName\files"*.
 This is your applications **Persistent Data Path**.

 4. Copy your sequence files in the same relative path you set in the Geometry Sequence Player.
+In our example, the geometry files would be copied into this folder *"\Android\data\com.myCompanyName.myProductName\files\Sequence\MySequence"*

 5. Now run your app again, you should now see the sequence streaming successfully.